Event Planning Tips & Tricks

 Did you know that "by donation" bake sales typically make more money than priced bake sales?

 BBQs and Bake Sales are two of the yummiest and most painless ways to fundraise on the U of A campus.
 When it’s 40 below and your group can’t convince people to buy tickets to a large, outdoor event during finals, you can always set up a nice little table for exam snacks.
 You can even theme your food to your group or its event.
-Check out our BBQ Handbook and our Bake Sale Tip Sheet for all the things you should know before you get started, and remember that you still need to submit these events for approval on BearsDen!
+Remember that you still need to submit these events for approval on BearsDen!

 Did you know that marketing is more than just printing out a few cool posters?